MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 The navigation panel shows the table of contents that groups articles by business area.
 For example, you read the article [Purchase Items for a Sale](purchasing-how-purchase-products-sale.md), and then the table of contents shows you that there's also an article called [Correct or Cancel Unpaid Purchase Invoices](purchasing-how-correct-cancel-unpaid-purchase-invoices.md).
 Both articles are in the group called *Purchasing*, which bundles articles that are related to the Purchasing module in [!INCLUDE [prod_short](includes/prod_short.md)].

 The table of contents includes a group of content that describes [local functionality](about-localization.md) for the countries/regions that Microsoft supports.
-If you don't see your country or region listed there, it's probably because your country or region is localized by a partner.
+If you don’t see your country or region listed there, it’s probably because a partner localizes your country or region.
 Learn more at [Country/regional availability and supported languages](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).

 The local functionality content describes the capabilities in [!INCLUDE [prod_short](includes/prod_short.md)] that can help you be compliant in the supported markets, such as tax statements and other reports.
 In some cases, the difference between the default version and the specific country/region version is invisible to users.
 In other cases, users must set up reporting or electronic invoicing in a specific way.
 If you can't find a description of a certain button or action in the general section, you can hopefully find it in the *Local Functionality* section.